-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A TRANSFER Initiates unformatted I/O transfers, which can take place concurrently with program execution.
-Generally works the same as for Series 200/300.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) TRANSFER Initiates unformatted I/O transfers, which can take place concurrently with program execution.
+Generally works the same as for BASIC/WS.
 However, overlapped transfers on DFS, HPW, or emulated LIF disks are not supported.
-Also, serial transfers are not supported.
-Refer to chapter 15 in Programming with HP BASIC for further information.
+Also, serial and parallel transfers are not supported.
 WAIT Causes the computer to wait approximately the specified number of seconds before executing the next statement.
-Works the same as for Series 200/300.
+Works the same as for BASIC/WS.
 However, you can change the mode of WAIT for compatibility with Releases I and II as described in the next section.
 WRITEIO This function writes directly to hardware registers or memory locations.
-Use of READIO and WRITEIO requires specific knowledge of the hardware.
+Works the same as for BASIC/WS.
+However, the use of READIO and WRITEIO requires specific knowledge of the hardware.
 It is recommended that you use the STATUS and CONTROL statements instead.